HAN News, May 4

 Rob Adams has a Nutmeg Sports Update and Donald Eng takes a look back on this day in history.

-Below are some of the stories we are following on Tuesday, May 3:
+Below are some of stories we are following on Wednesday, May 4:

 A pregnant woman living in Connecticut has tested positive for the Zika virus, the Connecticut Department of Public Health announced Tuesday afternoon.

 In a update on a story we brought you yesterday, About 30 Monroe volunteer firefighters spent four hours battling a fire in a Stevenson home Tuesday morning.
 The home was undergoing renovations and was unoccupied.
 There were no injuries.

 A spilled cup of coffee helped Trumbull police capture a man on drug charges.